anushkadeshpande/docker-kubernetes-scratchpad/README.md

 - Responsible for scheduling pods on available nodes.
 - Evaluates the resource requirements of each pod and matches them with the available resources in the cluster.

+#### controller-manager:
+- Makes sure the cluster is in the desired state.
+- Responsible to bring up any pod that goes down
+- Runs different controller processes ex node-controller (manages a node)

 #### kubelet:
 - An agent that runs on each node in the cluster.
 - Ensures that containers are running in a pod.